interlink-hq/interLink/docs/docs/tutorial-admins/04-oidc-IAM.md

 # Configure OpenID connect identity providers

-In alternative of the Github authentication flow, we support any OpenID compliant identity provider.
+In alternative of the GitHub authentication flow, we support any OpenID compliant identity provider.
 The following are a few examples.

 ## EGI Check-in